 The District Salmon Fishery Boards have statutory powers to appoint water bailiffs to enforce salmon fisheries legislation in Scotland.
-Bailiff’s powers are extensive, and include powers of arrest, entry, seizure and search and are similar to the powers of constables.
+Bailiff’s powers are extensive, and include powers of seizure, detention entry and search and are similar to the powers of constables.
 Fisheries Management Scotland have established a Fisheries Enforcement Committee to consider a range of matters relating to fisheries enforcement across Scotland.

 It is essential that prospective bailiffs fully understand the extent of their powers and the circumstances under which they may be used.
 For this reason, Fisheries Management Scotland and the Institute of Fishery Management (IFM – Scottish Branch) have developed and actively promote a training module designed for bailiffs in Scotland to ensure appropriate accredited training is provided before prospective bailiffs are formally appointed and can operate in the field.

 Fisheries Management Scotland has agreed a policy with its members to ensure that no bailiff should be appointed without having successfully completed the bailiff training programme.
 In the areas of Scotland where District Salmon Fishery Boards have not been constituted, Scottish Ministers appoint water bailiffs, and the same training requirement applies in these areas.

 National Bailiff Warrant Card Scheme